 Women are also generally under-represented on parastatal Boards of Directors.
-There are 4 female Chief Executive Officer in 31 parastatals.76
+There are 4 female Chief Executive Officer in 31 parastatals.

-4.2 Time-use surveys
+4.2 TIME-USE SURVEYS

 CEDAW general recommendations 16 and 17 recognise the problem of unpaid women workers in rural and urban family enterprises and in the domestic context and recommend the collection of time-use data for time spent on activities both in the household and on the labour market.
-The 2006 inter-censal demographic survey provides the latest data on distance to water sources.
-This report does not disaggregate the data by sex, but the 2006-2007 Demographic and Health Survey states that, in households where water must be fetched, it is collected by females in 28.7% of households and by males in 11.6% of households.
+The 2006 inter-censual demographic survey provides the latest data on distance to water sources.
+This report does not disaggregate the data by sex, but the 2006-2007 Demographic and Health Survey states that, in households where water must be fetched, it is collected by females in 28.7 percent of households and by males in 11.6% of households.77

-The inter-censal survey shows that 43.5% of households have water on the premises; according to the 2006-2007 Demographic and Health Survey, drinking water is available on the premises in 81% of urban households and 32% of rural households.
-The inter-censal survey found that in 36.7% of households, people travel 500m or less to collect water and in 4.6% of households people travel more than 1km to collect water.
-Assessment by urban/rural locality shows that in more than 7% of rural households, people travel over 1km to collect water.
-Assessment by region shows that in the rainy season in 18.3% of households in the Kavango region people travel more than 1km to collect water compared with 0.4% of households in the Khomas and Hardap regions.
-80
+The inter-censual survey shows that 43.5 percent of households have water on the premises; according to the 2006-2007 Demographic and Health Survey, drinking water is available on the premises in 81 percent of urban households and 32 percent of rural households.
+78 The inter-censual survey found that in 36.7 percent of households people travel 500m or less to collect water and in 4.6 percent of households people travel more than 1km to collect water.
+Assessment by urban/rural locality shows that in more than 7 percent of rural households, people travel over 1km to collect water.
+Assessment by region shows that in the rainy season in 18.3 percent of households in the Kavango region people travel more than 1km to collect water compared with 0.4 percent of households in the Khomas and Hardap regions.
+79

-The Labour Force Survey reports that 28% of women and 31.7% of men are employed but are available for and would prefer to work more hours.81
+The Labour Force Survey reports that 28 percent of women and 31.7 percent of men are employed but are available for and would prefer to work more hours.80